-Andrew Bartlow has almost 25 years of experience as a thought leader in organizational effectiveness, and as a practical operator linking business strategy to HR priorities inside corporations.
-In addition to advisory and mentoring activities through Series B Consulting, Andrew serves as an Operating Partner & Senior Advisor for Altamont Capital Partners, the cofounder and Network Director for WiseGrowth Networks, the cofounder and Managing Partner of People Leader Accelerator, and an HR Venture Advisor for SemperVirens Venture Capital.
+Andrew Bartlow has ~25 years of experience of operating experience in Human Resources and Talent Management.
+Today, he is a thought leader in organizational effectiveness, specializing in linking management practices to business strategy.
+In addition to advisory and mentoring activities through Series B Consulting, Andrew serves as an Operating Partner & Senior Advisor for Altamont Capital Partners, the cofounder and Managing Partner of People Leader Accelerator, and an HR Venture Advisor for SemperVirens Venture Capital.

 Andrew was born and raised in East Peoria, Illinois, lived all over the United States, has traveled abroad extensively, and now resides in Danville, California.
 When not working or "Daddy-ing", Andrew devours books like they're doughnuts and tries to work off real doughnuts on the tennis court.

 Brad Harris, Ph.D. is an award winning researcher and teacher focused on topics like human resource management, group and team dynamics, leadership, and people analytics.
-In addition to serving as a Senior Advisor at Series B Consulting, Brad is an Associate Professor at the Neeley School of Business at Texas Christian University and holds a joint appointment with the School of Labor and Employment Relations at the University of Illinois at Urbana-Champaign.
+In addition to serving as a Senior Advisor at Series B Consulting, Brad is a Professor of Management and Human Resources at the top management university in Europe, HEC Paris and holds a joint appointment with the School of Labor and Employment Relations at the University of Illinois at Urbana-Champaign.

 Brad’s research has been published in leading academic journals and featured in numerous popular press outlets, including the Wall Street Journal, The New York Times, Harvard Business Review, NBC’s The Today Show, Inc.com, and Fast Company.
 He has co-authored two books, including 3D Team Leadership: A New Approach for Complex Teams (with Bradley Kirkman; Stanford University Press, 2017) and Scaling for Success: People Priorities People Priorities for High Growth Organizations (with Andrew Bartlow; Columbia University Press, expected release 2021).
 Further, Brad currently serves as an Associate Editor at the Journal of Organizational Behavior and Human Resource Management, and is a member of several journal editorial boards, including the Journal of Applied Psychology, Personnel Psychology, Journal of Management, The Leadership Quarterly, and the Journal of Business and Psychology.
 Beyond his research accomplishments, he has won multiple teaching awards for his work at the undergraduate, master’s, Ph.D., and executive level.